JerJohn15/stock-quotes-and-recco/README.md

 ####Todo List

+**Stocks**
--1st stage/initial to-do build single page with form + results display that allows for querying stocks by symbol, issuer_name and various date ranges, eventually bring in d3 graphing of historical data.
+-1st stage: Build single page with form + results display that allows for querying stocks by symbol, issuer_name and various date ranges, eventually bring in d3 graphing of historical data.

--2nd stage query google news for recent news articles, allow news link sharing and different timespan horizon recommendations (day/week, few months, long-term hold)
+-2nd stage: Query google news for recent news articles, allow news link sharing and different timespan horizon recommendations (day/week, few months, long-term hold)

 -Run tests from root directory with Mocha, run express server (e.g. local dev mode) with npm start.

+**Login/ Registration**

+- [X] 1st Demo: A modal, that opens up a login or registration page whenever the "login" or "register" button is clicked from within the Navigation Menu.

+- [ ] 2nd Demo: Display "login" and "register" buttons, when a user hasn't logged in (view 1), and "[user's name]" and "logout" buttons, once a user has logged in (view 2).
+The logout button should change the view back to the default view.

+- [ ] 3rd Demo: Build a database (either mongodb or mysql) to store a user's profile and credentials.

+- [ ] 4th Demo: Add GUI to make modal and menus look better.

+- [ ] Other: Create Tests for Login and Registration Features.

+**Other**

-- Create automated tests
+- [ ] Create automated tests
-- Add some flux or redux
+- [ ] Add some flux or redux